top of page

 What is Elemental Music?

 Elemental music is as old as mankind.
 It emerged from primal instincts that have long motivated human beings to express themselves using their innate instruments – body and voice.
+The elemental here means less “the simple” and more “the essential” or “the fundamental.”
+Elemental music forms the basis, the foundation for any further engagement with music.
 The integrated approach - visual, auditory, tactile, bodily/kinesthetic, and vestibular – offers multiple possibilities for social-emotional interaction, which is explored and experienced in a naturally equitable and inclusive setting.

 In the 1920’s, composer and music anthropologist Carl Orff received the gift of an African xylophone that later inspired the designs of Orff instruments.
 In the 1960’s, he learned from Prof. Komla Amoaku the West African traditions of keeping speech, music, dance, and song connected in a playful manner.
 Together with his colleague, Gunhild Keetman, Orff structured the principles of this learning process into a framework called Orff Schulwerk-Music for Children (“Schulwerk” being German for “school work”).